Arttribute/draw-dash/README.md

 - **AI Image Generation**: Astria's Stability Diffusion API generates high-quality images based on text prompts produced by ChatGPT.
 - **Blockchain Integration**: Solidity smart contracts manage NFT minting, marketplace transactions, and the Play-to-Earn mechanics.
 These contracts are deployed on multiple blockchain networks, including BaseSepolia and Alfajores.
 - **User Onboarding**: Magic SDK is used for user authentication, allowing players to sign in using an email address or a web3 wallet.
+Draw Dash is also integrated with Minipay stablecoin wallet allowing users on Opera Mini to easily sign.
 World ID integration provides an additional secure sign-in option.
 - **Backend Infrastructure**: MongoDB is employed to store game data off-chain, ensuring a smooth and responsive gameplay experience.

 ## Game Mechanics